-Assessment Percent Percent in top tenth of high school graduating class 10% Percent in top quarter of high school graduating class 23% Percent in top half of high school graduating class 35% Top half + Percent in bottom half of high school graduating class 65% bottom half = 100% Percent in bottom quarter of high school graduating class 8% Percent of total first-time, first-year students who submitted high school class rank: 84%
+Assessment Percent Percent in top tenth of high school graduating class 10% Percent in top quarter of high school graduating class 33% Percent in top half of high school graduating class 68% Top half + Percent in bottom half of high school graduating class 32% bottom half = 100% Percent in bottom quarter of high school graduating class 8% Percent of total first-time, first-year students who submitted high school class rank: 84%

-C11 Percentage of all enrolled, degree-seeking, first-time, first-year students who had high school gradepoint averages within each of the following ranges (using 4.0 scale).

-\ Report information only for those students from whom you collected high school GPA. \ If you are able to report GPA ranges separately for students that also submitted at least one test score versus those who did not su
+- C11 Percentage of all enrolled, degree-seeking, first-time, first-year students who had high school gradepoint averages within each of the following ranges (using 4.0 scale). - Report information only for those students from whom you collected high school GPA. - If you are able to report GPA ranges separately for students that also submitted at least one test score versus those who did not submit a test score, please do so in the respective columns.
+If you are unable to report these data, please report the ranges for all students.

 Score Range Percent (Students who submitted scores) Percent (Students who did not submit scores) Percent (All enrolled students)

 Percent who had GPA of 4.0

 Percent who had GPA between 3.75 and 3.99

 Percent who had GPA between 3.50 and 3.74

 Percent who had GPA between 3.25 and 3.49

 Percent who had GPA between 3.00 and 3.24

 Percent who had GPA between 2.50 and 2.99

 Percent who had GPA between 2.0 and 2.49

-Percent who had GPA between 1.0 and 1.99
+Percent who had GPA between 1.0 and 1.99 ·

 Percent who had GPA below 1.0

 Totals should = 100% 0.00% 0.00% 0.00%

-C12 Average high school GPA of all degree-seeking, first-time, first-year students who submitted GPA:

-Percent of total first-time, first-year students who submitted high school i orooni or total mot ano, mot your otadonico mie odonicou nigri oonoor GPA:
+C12 Average high school GPA of all degree-seeking, first-time, first-year students who submitted GPA: 0.00 Percent of total first-time, first-year students who submitted high school GPA: 0.00%